 Baku is the main of the 5 customs airports in Azerbaijan and is a major hub for the region.
-Rates are available on a variety of carriers, with freighter links available for larger cargo.
+Freight rates are available on a variety of carriers, with freighter links available for larger cargo.

 DFS Worldwide offers trucking service from UK to Azerbaijan.
-We can offer you road service to Baku or any other delivery address in Baku for your commercial and personal goods.
+We can offer you road service to Baku or any other delivery address for your commercial and personal goods.

 Speak to our Azebaijan specialist now: 020 8867 0904.

 Azerbaijan has been the world’s fastest growing economy in recent years mainly due to its oil and gas development and the liberalisation of its trade system.

 The UK is already the single largest investor in Azerbaijan and is well placed to increase business.

 There are currently more than 450 UK companies doing business in Azerbaijan.
 In addition to oil and gas, UK companies have been successful in areas such as construction management and design, retail and education.